larspetrus/Roofpig/README.md

 o F-.
 Everything but these sides.
 "U-" is the same as "U Ub Ubl Ubr Uf Ufl Ufr Ul Ur".
 "ULB-" is "D DF DFR DR F FR R" (the DFR 2x2x2 block).

 o f.
 A whole side. "u" is the same as "U Ub Ubl Ubr Uf Ufl Ufr Ul Ur".

+o *.
+The whole cube.
+Only useful for filtering (see below)

+o Filtering.
+You can add a filter to only select certain piece types the the shorthands. c = corners, e = edges and m = middles.
+Like this: "U*/c" is all the corners in the U layer, or "UBL UBR UFL UFR". u/me is "U Ub Uf Ul Ur".
+You get the idea.